UPDATED For 2020!

 Companies will pay a ton of money for your personal info.

 The more you’re online, the more data your ISP will have about you, and the more they can sell to the highest bidder.
-If you want to protect your streaming habits (as well as your Internet browsing), it’s a good reason to use a Kodi VPN.
+If you want to protect your streaming habits (as well as your internet browsing), it’s a good reason to use a Kodi VPN.

 Reason #3: Watch Without Limits